 We offer a very successful and diverse range of sports using the excellent facilities at Holcombe Park and the Lordswood Leisure Centre.
-Football is outstandingly successful at the school with our teams regularly winning their leagues and reaching Kent Cup finals.
-Chris Smalling of Manchester United and England is a former student of Holcombe Grammar School and several students each year follow his path into local clubs such as Maidstone United to begin their professional careers.
+Football is historically very successful at the school with our teams regularly winning their leagues and reaching Kent Cup finals.
+Chris Smalling, the England footballer, is a former student of Holcombe Grammar School and several students each year follow his path into local clubs to begin their professional careers.
 Our sporting success goes beyond the football pitch and we are frequent winners of local athletics meetings and successfully participate in rugby, hockey and cricket fixtures and tournaments.
-Our sportsmen also have the opportunity to develop their skills in tennis, table tennis, cycling, climbing and many more.
+Our sportsmen and sportswomen also have the opportunity to develop their skills in tennis, table tennis, cycling, climbing and many more sports.

 All of this is delivered in a caring, supportive environment underpinned by the School’s house system, which ensures that every student has a sense of community and belonging whilst providing continuity of care for every student.